Tuesday, April 30, 2019

 deed anxiety, purportedly.

-And it doesn't just happen
+And it doesn

 on airplanes.
-Therapy works
+Therapy works,

 right?).
 Unless you’re on one